fluxcd/website/content/en/docs/security/secrets-management.md

 Management Services of the major cloud providers (Azure KeyVault, GCP KMS and AWS KMS), HashiCorp Vault, as well as "off-line" decryption using Age and PGP.

+This mechanism supports [kustomize-secretgenerator] which ensures that dependend workloads will reload automatically and start using the latest version of the secret.
+Notice that most approaches that are based on Kubernetes Secrets would require something like [stakater/Reloader] to achieve the same result.
+The [Kubernetes blog][kustomization-secretgenerator] explains quite well how this works.

 The security concerns of this approach are similar to the Secrets Decryption Operators, but with the added benefit that no additional controllers are required, therefore reducing resources consumption and the attack surface.
 When using external providers (e.g. KMS, Vault), remember that they can become